 - Two grocery bags or two large food storage bags – just in case your boots get wet to use as liners between socks and boots

 Bushwhacking can be fun, but it can also be one of the hardest things you have ever put yourself through.
 So be prepared and make it a positive hiking experience that you'll want to repeat.
-Remember, bushwhacking isn't for everyone, but it should also be one of those things everyone should try once.

-If you want to learn more about bushwhacking, map and compass use, GPS functions and want to gain experience from the professionals, check out some of the local and regional guides in the Lake Placid area.
+If you want to learn more about bushwhacking, map and compass use, and GPS functions and want to gain experience from the professionals, check out some of the local and regional guides in the Lake Placid area.